ibm-messaging/mq-dev-patterns/Python/README.md

 # IBM MQ Python samples
-The python samples are based on https://dsuch.github.io/pymqi/ and have been tested with python 3.10.12,3.11.9 and 3.12.5
+These Python samples are based on https://github.com/ibm-messaging/mq-mqi-python which needs a minimum level of Python 3.9.

-Python PyMQI library uses the IBM MQ C client libraries through the MQI interface.
+The Python `ibmmq` library uses the IBM MQ C client libraries through the MQI interface.

 The library needs to be compiled with a C compiler which you need to have installed in your development environment.
 For example, on MacOS we used `XCode`, on Windows the `Desktop development with C++` module inside Visual Studio and on Ubuntu the `gcc` GNU Compiler Collection.

-Install/unzip IBM MQ client
+The samples use the same configuration file as other language samples in this repository.

+## Client and SDK installation
-## Mac
+### Mac

 [IBM MQ MacOS toolkit for developers download](https://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/messaging/mqdev/mactoolkit/)